Angel Tree gives prisoners the opportunity to send a Christmas present to their children.

 Each gift is dispatched as though it is from the parent in prison and is accompanied by a personal message written by the parent for their child to make the gift extra special.
 The parent is also given the option of including an age-appropriate Christian story book in their child’s gift.

 Each Angel Tree gift for a child costs £20 including postage.
 If you would like to help us fund the project, please click here to donate to this year’s programme.

-We have also launched an Angel Tree Mother’s Day programme, where our volunteers enable Young Offenders to send their Mum a card and gift on Mother’s Day.
+We have launched an Angel Tree Mother’s Day programme, where our volunteers enable Young Offenders to send their Mum a card and gift on Mother’s Day.
 Last year we sent 643 gifts to mothers of young offenders, and we would love to offer this to more young people in the future.

-We also run Angel Tree through the year at prison ‘Family Days’.
+Additionally, we run Angel Tree through the year at prison ‘Family Days’.
 This allows parents to give a gift to their child as part of a day spent with them, and is always really appreciated.